Michigan

 AI Policy Overview

-Michigan lawmakers have yet to prioritize artificial intelligence policies broadly.
-However, the legislature quickly introduced and enacted a package of bills in late 2023 aimed at addressing deepfakes in elections.
+In 2023, the Michigan Legislature enacted a package of bills aimed at addressing deepfakes in elections.
+Lawmakers built on this in 2025 by enacting laws creating civil actions and establishing penalties for disseminating sexual deepfakes.
 Additionally, lawmakers defined “artificial intelligence” under a 2023 law (MI HB 5143) as a machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments.

 Deepfakes